-• The issuance of additional equity securities by us in the future would result in dilution to our existing common shareholders.

-• Our financial results could vary significantly from quarter to quarter and are difficult to predict.

-• Our Series A and Series B preferred stock, if not converted into common stock, has a distribution and liquidation preference senior to our common stock in liquidation which could negatively affect the value of our common stock and impair our ability to raise additional capital.

-• The conversion of our Series A Preferred Stock, and Series B Preferred Stock and the exercise of currently outstanding warrants could result in significant dilution to the holders of our common stock.
+- The issuance of additional equity securities by us in the future would result in dilution to our existing common shareholders. - Our financial results could vary significantly from quarter to quarter and are difficult to predict. - Our Series A and Series B preferred stock, if not converted into common stock, has a distribution and liquidation preference senior to our common stock in liquidation which could negatively affect the value of our common stock and impair our ability to raise additional capital. - The conversion of our Series A Preferred Stock, and Series B Preferred Stock and the exercise of currently outstanding warrants and options could result in significant dilution to the holders of our common stock. - Certain provisions of our articles of incorporation, bylaws, executive employment agreements and stock option plan may prevent a change of control of our company that a shareholder may consider favorable. - The price and volume of our common stock has been volatile and fluctuates substantially, which could result in substantial losses for stockholders. - We may be subject to securities litigation, which is expensive and could divert management attention. - Future sales or issuances of our common stock in the public markets, or the perception of such sales, could depress the trading price of our common stock.

-• Our stockholders may not realize a benefit from our acquisition of Noachis Terra commensurate with the ownership dilution experienced in connection with the acquisition.

-• Certain provisions of our articles of incorporation, bylaws, executive employment agreements and stock option plan may prevent a change of control of our company that a shareholder may consider favorable.

-• The price and volume of our common stock has been volatile and fluctuates substantially, which could result in substantial losses for stockholders.

-- We may be subject to securities litigation, which is expensive and could divert management attention. - Future sales or issuances of our common stock in the public markets, or the perception of such sales, could depress the trading price of our common stock.

-• The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified members for our Board of Directors.

-• If we fail to maintain an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud which could subject us to regulatory sanctions, harm our business and operating results and cause the trading price of our stock to decline.

-- We will continue to incur significant costs as a result of and devote substantial management time to operating as a public company listed on the NYSE American. - We will continue to incur significant costs as a result of and devote substantial management time to operating as a public company listed on the NYSE American. - If securities or industry analysts publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline.

-• We may issue debt or debt securities convertible into equity securities, any of which may be senior to our common stock as to distributions and in liquidation, which could negatively affect the value of our common stock.

-• We are a "smaller reporting company" and, as a result of the reduced disclosure and governance requirements applicable to smaller reporting companies, our common stock may be less attractive to investors.

-• We have never paid cash dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.
+- The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified members for our Board of Directors. - If we fail to maintain an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud which could subject us to regulatory sanctions, harm our business and operating results and cause the trading price of our stock to decline. - We will continue to incur significant costs as a result of and devote substantial management time to operating as a public company listed on the NYSE American. - If securities or industry analysts publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline. - We may issue debt or debt securities convertible into equity securities, any of which may be senior to our common stock as to distributions and in liquidation, which could negatively affect the value of our common stock. - We are a "smaller reporting company" and, as a result of the reduced disclosure and governance requirements applicable to smaller reporting companies, our common stock may be less attractive to investors. - We have never paid cash dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.